 - 1. Care must be exercised in connecting fittings to allow sliding of the handle over the hoses when reassembling.
 Keep the hose/services as straight as possible, avoiding twisting of service lines. - 2.
 If new power cable is required: - a.
 Trim off approximately 1" off cable covering. - b.
 Carefully wrap copper strands with copper sheet. - c.
 Slip wrapped copper cable end with locking clip (16196) provided into the rear of the inner body assembly. - 3.
 Securely tighten socket set on the power cable assembly. - 4.
 If possible, check for gas flow through gun body after applying the gas hose assembly. - 5.
 By following the procedures listed in Disassembly in reverse, the gun cable can now be re-assembled. - 6.
 Check to make sure that your gun assembly has the right size current tip and liners for wire to be used. - 7.
 Be sure replacement lines/composite body liner is cut off a the proper length.
-For adjustment of current tip stick-out, see page 14-15. - 8.
+For adjustment of current tip stick-out, see page 18. - 8.
 When trimming liner, important!
 Remove any sharp edges outside or inside and file if necessary. - 9.
+When installing a new collet (11950 & 18262) be careful not to over-tighten with the collet wrench.
+Excessive pressure is not required due to good gripping action of the collet. - 10.
 Current tips and nozzles should be cleaned as frequently as required.
-A clogged nozzle will restrict the flow of shielding gas. - 10.
+A clogged nozzle will restrict the flow of shielding gas. - 11.
 Check regularly the condition of service hose and control wire connections leading from the feeder and power source.